farwaali08/pewlett-hackard-analysis/README.md

 ![alt_text](https://github.com/farwaali08/pewlett-hackard-analysis/blob/9ac74aea7263ac7ee40f8ecb0909877c2bd7b4ab/mentors.png)

 The data indicates that there are only `1,549` employees that are eligible to provide mentorship, which will not be sufficient to accommodate the volume of new hires.
-The majority of the mentorships
+The majority of the mentors (`797` specifically,) are in senior positions, namely Senior Engineer, Senior Staff, and Technique Leader.
+It can be assumed that these positions are more specialized than their junior counterparts, and would be better filled with internal candidates, through promotions.
+This would allow new hires to be mentored by o